AaronBeaudoin/steady-viewport/README.md

 <script src="/path/to/script"></script>
 ```

 Note that `type="module"` is intentionally left out, because this would defeat the purpose of putting the script in any particular location since such modules are deferred.
-Since major layout element may depend on these variables, the script is best run before the `<body>` is rendered to avoid layout shift as the document is first rendered.

 Finally, add the following right below the script you just included to enable the features you want:

 ```html
 <script>steady(["<feature-name>", ...]);</script>
 ```

 Currently, the only two features you can enable are `viewport` and `layout`.
 By initializing `steady-viewport` this way, you can chooose to remove `layout` from the list if you do not intend to use the layout CSS variables, and they will not be created.

 Also, note that the layout features of `steady-viewport` depend on `ResizeObserver`, which is only supported in all major browsers as of Q1 2020.